pinheiroGroup/Kinbiont.jl/docs/src/01_install/index.md

 ## Package installation

-With any package manager run
+With any package manager run (example with Pkg.jl)
 ```
 Pkg.add(Kinbiont)
 ```